The 23rd European Conference on Multi-Agent Systems (EUMAS 2026) will be held on September 21-25, 2026

 EUMAS2026 will consist of a pre-conference program (Monday + Tuesday, Sep 21-22) as well as the main conference (Wednesday - Friday, Sept 23-25).

 EUMAS 2026 features formal post-proceedings published as part of the Lecture Notes in Computer Science (LNCS) series of Springer.
-Previous EUMAS proceedings are found here.
+Previous EUMAS proceedings can be found in Springer Nature Link.

-The templates for Springer LNCS proceedings can be found on the Springer website here.
+The templates for Springer LNCS proceedings can be found on the Springer website (Information for Authors of Springer Computer Science Proceedings).

-Springer instructions on how to format the paper are available here.
+Springers' instructions on how to format the paper are available here: Instructions for Authors of Papers to be Published in Springer Computer Science Proceedings (pdf).

 The EUMAS 2026 conference will be held at Malmö University, which is located in southern Sweden.
 Malmö is Sweden’s third biggest city and can be easily reached by train, bus, car, and plane.